-The Board expects to adopt a related person transaction policy that will set forth the Company's procedures for the identification, review, consideration and approval or ratification of related person transactions.
+The Board has adopted a related person transaction policy that sets forth the Company's procedures for the identification, review, consideration and approval or ratification of related person transactions.
 The policy became effective upon approval by the Board following the consummation of the Business Combination.
-The Company's audit committee will have the primary responsibility for reviewing and approving or disapproving "related party transactions."
-The charter of the Company's audit committee will provide that the audit committee will review and approve in advance any related party transaction.
+The Company's Audit Committee has the primary responsibility for reviewing and approving or disapproving "related party transactions."
+The charter of the Company's Audit Committee provides that the Audit Committee will review and approve in advance any related party transaction.